zanderlewis/terminalite/README.md

 # Terminalite
-A library for colorizing terminal text in Fortran as part of learning Fortran.
+A library for colorizing terminal text in Fortran.

 ## Usage
 1. Include the `terminalite.f90` file in your project.